billoxbury/blitscan/scrape/README.md

 Otherwise, note that this service makes no assessment of the URLs and text blocks it finds: its only job is to acquire these efficiently, given a specified set of domains and search terms, and customer feedback.

 Note also that the current step 1 (cloud-based custom web search) is not the only way to acquire data.
 Another step supplementing step 1, for example, might be to directly scrape the contents pages of specified journals.
-(Done now for PLOS One.)
+(Started.)

 ## TO-DO